 The pDAO has control over many settings of the protocol, it can spend treasury funds and in our Houston upgrade, it comes with a new security council to help react quickly in the event of any potential issues with the protocol.
 Lets talk about each of those a little more below.

-Protocol Parameters: These control certain facets of the protocol such as the setting that controls the minimum ETH amount that can be deposited for rETH (currently 0.01 ETH) or even controlling the maximum size of the deposit pool, this is how much max ETH can be deposited into the protocol before being assigned to node operators for staking.
+Protocol Parameters: These control certain facets of the protocol such as the setting that controls the minimum ETH amount that can be deposited for rETH (currently 0.01 ETH) or even controlling the maximum size of the deposit pool, this is how much max ETH that can be deposited into the protocol while waiting to be assigned to node operators for staking.
 You can find a full table of these settings here.

 Treasury Funds: RPL has a 5% inflation rate and a portion of that is allocated to the pDAO treasury.
 The pDAO have the ability to spend this treasury on a variety of protocol oriented endeavors, from funding development of the protocol directly, grants management for funding 3rd party improvements and projects that make use of Rocket Pool and more.
 Our Houston upgrade adds a new ability where these payments from the treasury can be done not just in a lump sum manner, but in a progressive manner to help track goals in relation to ongoing funding.

 Security Council: As the Houston upgrade moves the pDAO to a fully on-chain system, a new safety measure was introduced in the form of the security council.
-These members can be elected by the pDAO and they have the ability to propose and execute changes quickly to pause the protocol in the event any potential issues occur.
-Quorum is met among members must be met for any security response proposals to be executed.
+These members can be elected by the pDAO and they have the ability to pause the protocol quickly in the event any potential issues occur.
+Quorum must be met among members for any security response to be executed.
 The pDAO also has the power to remove members or disband the security council entirely if they need to.

 For any governance system to function, there needs to be proposals and voting.
 At the moment, snapshot voting is used for these settings and proposal changes, then some manual intervention is needed to execute the changes.
 With the introduction of the Houston upgrade and RPIP-33, this is moved to a new optimistic fraud-proof system that allows any node operator to raise, vote on or challenge proposals, directly on-chain without the need for any 3rd party tools.